godotengine/godot-docs/tutorials/scripting/gdscript/gdscript_advanced.rst

 And that's it.
 If the object that hit the big rock has a smash() method, it will be called.
 No need for inheritance or polymorphism.
-Dynamically typed languages only care about the instance having the desired method or member, not what it inherits or the class type.
+Dynamically typed languages only care about the instance having the desired method or property, not what it inherits or the class type.
 The definition of Duck Typing should make this clearer:

 *"When I see a bird that walks like a duck and swims like a duck and